 Aili Lopez is a Licensed Mental Health Counselor in New York State.
 She received her master’s degree in Clinical Mental Health Counseling & Expressive Arts Therapy at Prescott College.
 She grew up in rural New Mexico, followed by many adventures working in places like Juarez, Mexico and Mongolia.
 Aili recognizes that art is a natural way to connect with others across cultures and languages.
 It also offers all members of the community a way to tell their stories, heal from trauma, and advocate for social change.
 Aili’s goal as a therapist and artist is to help individuals use art to make personal and social changes in creative ways.
 She primarily works as a therapist at Four Winds Hospital in Saratoga Springs, NY.

 Charlotte Mack grew up in New York City and is now local to Schenectady.
 She obtained her bachelors in Art History from Bard College in the Spring of 2014.
-She has always been strong believer of equal housing opportunities, (aesthetics specifically) and when she found CREATE she felt a strong connection.
-Since graduating she has done a fair amount of traveling and worked a variety of jobs.
+Since graduating she has spent a year as a live in nanny, driven across the country, lived in Puerto Rico for a month, visited India for 6 weeks, and worked a variety of jobs.
+She has always loved art and community, but struggled to link them together.
+When she found CREATE she felt a strong connection right away.
 She is bringing her focus back to the roots of her education and pursuing further into the arts world.
-She has always loved making art herself and working with kids and is very excited to bring the two worlds together.
+Connecting community and art has been a dream, and C.R.E.A.T.E. is helping it become a reality.

 Julianne Lewis, M.Ed